pokepark/PokemonQuestBot/README.md

 Example input: `/quest Brandenburger Tor`

+### Command: /list

+The bot will allow you to get a list of the quests from today, share and delete all quests.

 ### Command: /delete

 Delete an existing quest.
 With this command you can delete a quest from telegram and the database.
 Use with care!

 Based on your access to the bot, you may can only delete quests you created yourself and cannot delete quests from other bot users.

+### Command: /rocket

+Create a Team Rocket invasion by searching for the Pokestop name in the database.
+The bot will answer with all pokestops matching the name, e.g. "Brandenburger Tor".

+Example input: `/rocket Brandenburger Tor`

+### Command: /rocketlist

+The bot will allow you to get a list of the currently active Team Rocket Invasions, share and delete all of them.

+### Command: /rocketdelete

+Delete an existing Team Rocket Invasion.
+With this command you can delete an invasion from telegram and the database.
+Use with care!

+Based on your access to the bot, you may can only delete invasions you created yourself and cannot delete invasions from other bot users.

+### Command: /crypto

+The bot will allow you to add a comment like the pokemon you have to beat, to a currently active Team Rocket Invasion.

+Example input: `/crypto Snorlax, Snorlax, Snorlax`

 ### Command: /pokestop